Potladurthy-Sai-Praneeth/Low-Light-Image-Enhancement/Readme.md

 # Low Light Image Enhancement

 ## Introduction
 Processing images in low-light conditions is a challenging problem in computer vision, affecting applications such as surveillance, autonomous driving, and medical imaging.
-This project employs deep learning-based methods to enhance low-light images and improve object detection accuracy using pre-trained models.
+This project employs deep learning-based methods to enhance low-light images and improve object detection accuracy.

 ## Methodology
 ### Image Enhancement